 Five more setups operate at low (T~4K) temperature, enabling studies of coherent spin-photon interfacing.
 These setups are based on state-of-the-art low-vibration cryostats equipped by custom optical microscopy systems:

 – three Attocube Attodry 1000, including 9T superconducting magnets, are used to push single-photon generation to the limits (with self-assembled quantum dots) and to study novel physics in 2D materials and their heterostructures.

 – one Attocube AttoDry 800 (with low-temperature LT-APO objective) is currently used for our work on coupling excitons in 2D materials to integrated photonic structures.
 This system features both free-space and fiber-based optical coupling, with multi-spot addressing capabilities.

-– one Montana s100 (with room-temperature high-NA objective) is used for experiments on spin-photon interfacing in SiC.
+– one Montana s100 (with room-temperature high-NA objective in the vacuum) is used for experiments on spin-photon interfacing in SiC.
 This system includes the capability to apply magnetic fields up to ~200mT, through an external temperature-stabilised permanent magnet, and microwave connections for spin control.

 All setups integrate components required for optical spectroscopy and optical/microwave control of single emitters, including:

 - High grade tunable lasers.
 Pulsed and cw, covering a wavelength range between 400 and 1350 nm, including two Msquared Solstis cw Ti:Sa systems, one Coherent Chamaleon pulsed Ti:Sa and several Toptica tunable cw lasers.
 Tunable lases can be frequency-locked with high-resolution and high-accuracy wavemeters.